orris27/computer_science_notes/english/writing.md

     1. argument: professional knowledge and skills => damage => (keep them in the original order might be a better chance => enjoy historical heritage and learn about history and culture)
     2. examples: govenment => repaint a historical building => complain & disappointed

+22. the restoration of historical buildings and streets can create a better image of the city
+    1. argument: appearance => impress & feast their eyes on => willing to & recommend
+    2. examples: the Chinese government => the Great Wall / the Forbidden City

+23. a large number of policemen are likely to cause great panic among th public
+    1. argument: see many armed police officers => remind them of terrorism and crime => feel uncomfortable and anxious => cannot enjoy the tourist attractions => spoil their trips
+    2. examples: Paris after the terrorist explosion: increased the number of police officers - terrify the tourists

+24. feel exhaust(do exercise)

+25. boost metabolism and spirit
+    1. argument: take a break from normal routines and forget troubles, refreshed, ...

+26. stare at the screen or book for a long time => cause eye strain

 ### 联想
 1. go on a trip
     + museum: culture, knowledge, history, custom and art